 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartidges did not have the capability to include entire albums, so two seperate truncated four-song versions of "Beatles VI" were released in this portable format, "I Don't Want To Spoil The Party" being on one of them.
 These "Playtapes" are highly collectable today.

-On February 26th, 1987, the British "Beatles For Sale" album got its American release on compact disc, the vinyl edition coming out on July 21st, 1987.
+On February 26th, 1987, the "Beatles For Sale" album got its American release on compact disc, the vinyl edition coming out on July 21st, 1987.
 This was available in mono only, but on September 9th, 2009, the remastered version of the album was released in stereo on CD, the remastered stereo vinyl edition coming out on November 13th, 2012.

 Another release occurred on April 11th, 2006, which was the box set "The Capitol Albums, Vol. 2."
 This set contained the original "Beatles VI" album in stereo and mono as well as the three other Beatles albums released in 1965.
 For initial pressings of this set, Capitol mistakenly presented a "mono type-B" fold-down mono mix for the entire "Beatles VI" album, which was a method that combined both the left and right channels of the stereo mix to create a mono mix.
 Therefore, the mono mix of "I Don't Want To Spoil The Party" in this set was initially prepared in this way, the error being corrected on subsequent pressings.

 Just prior to the above release, Capitol put together a promotional CD sampler to distribute to radio stations that contained both the stereo and "type-B" mono mixes of “I Don’t Want To Spoil The Party.”
 This is quite a rare find today.

 September 9th, 2009 was the date of release for the box set “The Beatles In Mono” which includes a remastered version of the original mono mix of “I Don’t Want To Spoil The Party.”